Laci1953/RC2014-CPM/HiTech C compiler optimization/readme.txt

 For example, I was able to compile some of the CGEN files ONLY on my SC108 based RC2014.
 Z80SIM and ZXCC failed to run OPTIM on those files ("no room"), while the enhanced OPTIM, executed on my SC108 based RC2014, finished the job without any problem.

+Also, remember that Z80AS eliminates now all the worries related to the size of files to be assembled.

 As a conclusion, the RC2014's provided with 128 KB RAM can now take full advantage of having more memory space, while working with the HiTech C tools.